If you want to know common things that will 'fail' a home inspection, you are in the right place!

 - My top list of home inspection fails

 - How to prevent these issues

 - Prepping your home for the inspection

-Technically, a home inspection can’t fail.
-Home inspectors aren’t allowed to pass or fail a house — there is no such thing.
+Technically, home inspectors aren’t allowed to pass or fail a house.
 Only a government official can condemn a house as being unsafe or unlivable.
 And there are also seasoned investors that buy dilapidated houses all the time.

 1. Defective Roofing

-Defective roofing can definitely fail a home inspection in a buyer’s mind.
+Defective roofing can definitely be considered a failed house inspection in a buyer’s mind.